-As of March 1, 2021, we own two issued U.S. patents, nine pending U.S. nonprovisional patent applications, twelve pending U.S. provisional patent applications and a portfolio of national patent application filings in a variety of non-U.S. jurisdictions, including Europe, Hong Kong, Brazil, Mexico, New Zealand, Japan, Australia, Canada, China, India, Israel, Republic of Korea, Singapore and Russia.
-Of these patents and patent applications, the following relate to ALX148: two issued U.S. patents, six pending U.S. nonprovisional patent applications, twelve pending U.S. provisional patent applications and a portfolio of national patent application filings in a variety of non-U.S. jurisdictions, including Europe, Hong Kong, Brazil, Mexico, New Zealand, Japan, Australia, Canada, China, India, Israel, Republic of Korea, Singapore and Russia.
+As of December 31, 2021, we own three issued U.S. patents, twenty-five foreign issued patents, thirteen pending U.S. nonprovisional patent applications, four pending U.S. provisional patent applications and a portfolio of national patent application filings in a variety of non-U.S. jurisdictions, including Europe, Hong Kong, Brazil, Mexico, New Zealand, Japan, Australia, Canada, China, India, Israel, Republic of Korea, Singapore and Russia.
+Of these patents and patent applications, the following relate to evorpacept: three issued U.S. patents, eight pending U.S. nonprovisional patent applications, two pending U.S. provisional patent applications and a portfolio of national patent application filings in a variety of non-U.S. jurisdictions, two pending U.S. provisional patent applications, and a portfolio of national patent application filings in a variety of non-U.S. jurisdictions, including Europe, Hong Kong, Brazil, Mexico, New Zealand, Japan, Australia, Canada, China, India, Israel, Republic of Korea, Singapore and Russia.
+We acquired ScalmiBio and its portfolio, which covers antibody shielding technology and exatecan derivatives.
+The portfolio includes one U.S. nonprovisional patent application, and two pending U.S. provisional patent applications.

 The term of individual patents depends upon the legal term for patents in the countries in which they are granted.
-Our two U.S. issued patents and, if issued as U.S. patents, our ten U.S. nonprovisional patent applications and twelve U.S. provisional patent applications are expected to expire between August 2036 and February 2042, excluding any additional term for patent term adjustments or patent term extensions, with an expiration of between August 2036 and December 2041 with respect to our patent and patent applications related to ALX148, excluding any additional term for patent term extensions.
+Our three U.S. issued patents and, if issued as U.S. patents, our thirteen U.S. nonprovisional patent applications and four U.S. provisional patent applications are expected to expire between August 2036 and June 2042, excluding any additional term for patent term adjustments or patent term extensions, with an expiration of between August 2036 and June 2042 with respect to our patent and patent applications related to evorpacept, excluding any additional term for patent term extensions.

-We obtained a worldwide, royalty-bearing, sublicensable license from the Board of Trustees of the Leland Stanford Junior University, or Stanford, under certain patents relating to high-affinity SIRP $\alpha$ variant polypeptides, to develop, manufacture and commercialize products for use in certain licensed fields, the scope of which would include the application of the licensed intellectual property in oncology.
-Our portfolio of exclusively licensed patents from Stanford includes six issued patents (one of which is in the United States) and applications are pending in five jurisdictions (including the United States and the European Patent Office).
+We obtained a worldwide, royalty-bearing, sublicensable license from the Board of Trustees of the Leland Stanford Junior University, or Stanford, under certain patents relating to high-affinity SIRPa variant polypeptides, to develop, manufacture and commercialize products for use in certain licensed fields, the scope of which would include the application of the licensed intellectual property in oncology.
+Our portfolio of exclusively licensed patents from Stanford includes eleven issued patents (two of which are in the United States) and applications are pending in six jurisdictions (including the United States and the European Patent Office).
 For more information regarding our license agreement with Stanford, please see "-Exclusive (Equity) Agreement with The Board of Trustees of the Leland Stanford Junior University."

-Our patent portfolio exclusively licensed from Stanford contains patent families relating to high-affinity SIRP $\alpha$ variant polypeptides, which includes one issued patent in each of U.S., Australia, China, Europe, Hong Kong and Japan, one pending U.S. patent application and one pending European patent application.
+Our patent portfolio exclusively licensed from Stanford contains patent families relating to high-affinity SIRPα variant polypeptides, which includes two issued patents in the U.S. and one each in Australia, Canada, China, Europe, Hong Kong and four in Japan.
 The European patent has been validated as national patents in 37 different European countries.
+The patent family includes one pending patent application in each of U.S., Europe, and Japan and two pending patent applications in Hong Kong.
 These patents and patent applications are subject to retained rights by Stanford to allow academic and nonprofit research institutions to practice the licensed technology and patents for noncommercial purposes.
 In addition, these patents are subject to certain pre-existing rights that Stanford has granted to two third parties.
 These patents are expected to expire in 2033 excluding any extension of patent term that may be available.